Carrie Besnette Hauser, Ph.D.

 Hauser’s background includes teaching assignments at UCLA, the University of Denver and Colorado State University.
 She has held research and legislative staff roles as well as positions with the Western Interstate Commission for Higher Education and the University of Arizona, her undergraduate alma mater.
 She earned her master’s and Ph.D. degrees from UCLA and completed the Advanced Management Program at the Wharton School of Business.

-An avid outdoorswoman, Hauser has summitted Mt.
-Kilimanjaro, climbed to the Mt.
-Everest base camp, and is nearing completion of Colorado’s 58 highest peaks (14ers).
+An avid outdoorswoman, Hauser has climbed to the Mt.
+Everest base camp and has summited Mt.
+Kilimanjaro, Mt.
+Rainier, and 56 of Colorado’s highest peaks (14ers).
 She held the proud title of “Swamper” while working many summers for Hatch River Expeditions in Grand Canyon National Park near her beloved hometown of Flagstaff, Arizona.
 She and her husband enjoy skiing, hiking, boating, biking and exploring the Rocky Mountain West and remote places around the world.